musicalglass/AKA/ReadMe.txt

 http://www.3dgamestudio.com/

 The C# Tutorials folder contains One-Ups for C# and also tutorial programs saved as Visual C# files.
 Visual C# is also free to download from Microsoft :)

-Also newly posted to AKA is the Talking Teddy Bear project.
-A collection of MP3s intended for use with an MP3 Player Teddy bear or interactive electronic device.